hsnaves/palo/README.md

 ### Prerequisites

-Palo requires GCC and MAKE to be installed on the system.
+Palo requires GCC, MAKE and SDL2 to be installed on the system.

 ### Building